The Stiperstones Inn

 Featuring a roaring log fire in winter, and offering a cool shaded space in the summer.
 An ideal place to relax and unwind, but don't be surprised if you find yourself in the middle of a room-wide conversation, this is a natural space for meeting old friends and making new ones.

-This has always been a favourite space for wet walkers and hikers, to dry off by a roaring fire, after walking the Stiperstones hills or the Shropshire Way.
-It is an even more relaxed area, equipped with HD television, fruit machine and dart board, ideal for drinks and light meals.
+The newly designed and refurbished bar (2020) has always been a favourite space for wet walkers and hikers, to dry off by a roaring fire, after walking the Stiperstones hills or the Shropshire Way.
+It is an even more relaxed area, equipped with HD television, ideal for drinks and light meals.
 Dogs are welcome within the bar area, but on a lead and not on the furniture please.